feralhosting/feralhosting.github.io/Software/CouchPotato - An automatic NZB and torrent downloader for Films/readme.md

 wget -qO ~/couchpotato.sh http://git.io/NWQA2Q && bash ~/couchpotato.sh
 ~~~

+**Important notes:**

+**1:** If you get an empty blue screen in your browser press F5 (or CTRL + F5) to reload the page.
+That is all you should need to do.

+**2:** It may take a minute or two for the URL given in the script to work so be patient.
+Press F5 to reload the URL.

 **Run the CouchPotato Wizard**

 Visit the URL shown in SSH after the script completes.
 It will be in this format: